ODM2/ODM2/doc/ODM2Docs/ext_results_profile.md

 Each ResultValue within a Depth Profile Coverage is a floating point number.
 The following is an example of a Depth Profile Coverage Result:

-A Depth Profile Coverage observation of "Oxygen, dissolved" (Variable) at "Puget Sound Site 1" (SamplingFeature) measured "using a YSI 6000 Series Sonde" (Method) on "2014-03-31" (ValueDateTime) had ResultValues and Units:
+A Depth Profile Coverage observation of "Oxygen, dissolved" (Variable) at "Puget Sound Site 1" (SamplingFeature) measured using a "YSI 6000 Series Sonde" (Method) on "2014-03-31" (ValueDateTime) had ResultValues and Units:

 | **Depth Z (m)** | **ResultValue (mg/L)** |
 | :-------------- | ---------------------: |